-OpenStack, FCO, or Cassandra), and for control algorithms (e.g., the greedy planning described in Section 4.3).
-Firstly, the specification of SYBL directives can be extended from the point of view of the metrics that we use, and of the higher level metrics that are defined.
+The rSYBL framework is designed to be easily extended, customized, and used for various applications, in different environments and focusing on various metrics.
+We designed plugin mechanisms for different parts of the framework, as shown in Figure 5, with various plugins for information gathering currently available (e.g., Ganglia and MELA); for interacting with cloud infrastructures and service artifacts (e.g., OpenStack, FCO, or Cassandra); and for control algorithms (e.g., the greedy planning described in Section 4.3).
+First, the specification of SYBL directives can be extended from the point of view of the metrics that we use and of the higher-level metrics that are defined.
 The link of the new metrics names with the manner of finding them in the new plugins is done through a simple configuration file.
 Both the monitoring and analysis and the enforcement units can be adapted for working in different environments.
-For instance, in one extreme, one may want to control the elasticity of a service which is deployed on one or several local servers.
+For instance, in one extreme, one may want to control the elasticity of a service that is deployed on one or several local servers.
 This may be the case of a service provider who is interested in deploying just parts of its service on the cloud, but on elastically controlling all the cloud service.
-In this case, the service units which are deployed on the cloud benefit from more mechanisms of elasticity control than the local ones, but all can be elastically controlled with rSYBL by just specifying the control mechanisms for each service unit or service topology which can be controlled.
-On the other hand, even if the entire service is deployed on the cloud, we may need monitoring information from different sources, e.g., one API may provide process-level information, other API may provide quality or cost related information, and other one could provide VM-level monitoring information.
+In this case, the service units that are deployed on the cloud benefit from more mechanisms of elasticity control than the local ones, but all can be elastically controlled with rSYBL by just specifying the control mechanisms for each service unit or service topology that can be controlled.
+On the other hand, even if the entire service is deployed on the cloud, we may need monitoring information from different sources (e.g., one API may provide process-level information, another API may provide quality- or cost-related information, and another one could provide VM-level monitoring information).
 All this information can be used at the same time by rSYBL, by using plugins for each mechanism of information gathering.
-These plugins will be used by rSYBL in evaluating elasticity requirements, learning about the cloud service behavior, and planning for next control mechanisms to be used.
+These plugins will be used by rSYBL in evaluating elasticity requirements, learning about the cloud service behavior, and planning for the next control mechanisms to be used.

-The Control Service is deployed on per cloud infrastructure basis, and can control multiple cloud services at once.
-For catching the events sent by the Local Monitor which handles programming level SYBL elasticity requirements, we need to also deploy on each virtual machine a Local Service instance which is part of rSYBL, and to use inside our controlled application the Local Monitor library.
-The rSYBL Control Service, Interaction Unit and Information Gathering Unit are components of rSYBL core, being deployed on the same virtual machine and connecting to the necessary tools for monitoring and enforcement, depending on the available plug-ins.
-Figure 5 shows the current plug-ins used by rSYBL for elasticity control.
+The Control Service is deployed on a per-cloud infrastructure basis and can control multiple cloud services at once.
+For catching the events sent by the Local Monitor that handles programming-level SYBL elasticity requirements, we need to also deploy on each virtual machine a Local Service instance that is part of rSYBL, and to use inside our controlled application the Local Monitor library.
+The rSYBL Control Service, Interaction Unit, and Information Gathering Unit are components of the rSYBL core, being deployed on the same virtual machine and connecting to the necessary tools for monitoring and enforcement, depending on the available plugins.
+Figure 5 shows the current plugins used by rSYBL for elasticity control.

 5.1.
-Linking elasticity requirements to enforced actions
+Linking Elasticity Requirements to Enforced Actions